 A few days later, the news was official.
 Capcom and GungHo announced the launch of Project Battle under the name TEPPEN.
 The title is an auto-battler card game featuring characters from the Street Fighter, Devil May Cry, Monster Hunter, Mega Man, Darkstalkers and Resident Evil franchises.

-This is not Capcom’s first attempt at crossover gaming for mobile – there was the short-lived Puzzle Fighter, if you remember.
-Teppen ambitiously offers a different gameplay experience along with amazing artwork.
-It’s almost as if Capcom is finally ready to bet much bigger on such niche genres.
+This is not Capcom’s first attempt at crossover gaming for mobile – there was the short-lived Puzzle Fighter.
+Teppen ambitiously offers incredible gameplay along with amazing artwork.
+It’s almost as if Capcom is finally ready to bet bigger on niche genres.
+What’s next?
+A foray into offering gamers an online casino experience with a twist?

 Those who’ve played Hearthstone, Ascension: Chronicle of the Godslayer or something similar will more or less get the idea.
 Project Battle lets you pick from eight avatars including Chun-Li, Ryu, Rathalos, Dante, X from Mega Man, Nergigante, Morrigan Aensland and Albert Wesker, with more Capcom heroes to be added later.